 … Replacing plurality rule with majority rule would improve American primaries.
 More broadly, an understanding of the critical difference between a plurality and a majority could improve politics around the world.
 In an open letter to Prime Minister Narendra Modi in India, Gopal Gandhi, Mahatma’s grandson, wrote that “69 percent of the voters did not see you as their savior,” adding that they also “disagreed on what, actually, constitutes our [country].”

-Sen and Maskin propose a voting system that is better than our plurality voting system, but their article is riddled with subtle errors because they promote a system that isn’t as good as Approval Voting or Score Voting.
+Sen and Maskin propose a voting system that is much better than our plurality voting system, but their article is riddled with subtle errors because they promote a system that isn’t as good as Approval Voting or Score Voting.
 But I like it better than the popular instant runoff voting (IRV) system.
 That system would have elected Cruz because it would eliminate the candidate with the fewest first-place votes (Kasich) and then see who those voters prefer (Cruz).
 If you want a fun, in-depth explanation of these voting systems, read Gaming The Vote by William Poundstone or for a shorter read, see Nicky Case’s website.

-On page 91, Poundstone shows how bad our voting system has been for the presidency.
+Poundstone shows how bad our voting system has been for the presidency (page 91).
 Here is an amended excerpt of some of the bigger failures:

 - 1824: John Quincy Adams lost popular vote w/ only 31%

 - 1844: an abolitionist spoiler elected a slave-owner.

 - 1848: a former Democratic president sabotaged the Democratic Party.

 - 1860: 4-way vote split contributed to the Civil War.